 - Liking a Facebook page

 - Requesting more information via a contact form

 - Making a purchase

 They can be anything really.
 The important point to remember is to define these early on in your planning process and then having these front and center when you enter into design.
 You want your design to include these items and be cohesive with the rest of the elements so they feel natural and look professional.

 Write a Brief Overview of Who You Are and What You Do

 We’ve reviewed a lot of information so far and I’m betting you’re wondering if we are ever going to get to design.
-Well we are almost there.
+Well, we are almost there.
 Our next step is to create a wireframe, which is a simple outline of your home page.
-It could be a hand drawn on paper or you could use PowerPoint or a online software package designed specifically for wireframes.
-It doesn’t matter as long as you take the time to drawn out what you need to have on your home page and where you’d like to position it.
+It could be a hand drawn on paper or you could use PowerPoint or an online software package designed specifically for wireframes.
+It doesn’t matter as long as you take the time to draw out what you need to have on your home page and where you’d like to position it.

 Populate Your Content

 This is the magical part I love so much.
 It’s when real content goes into the website and the idea becomes reality.

 As you populate your content, remember to keep the KISS theory of simplicity in place.
 People scan a home page, so make the content easy to read and easy to scan.